Neuroling/SPINCO_SINEEG/Gen_stimuli/Gen_speech/README.md

 After all this is done, while still in the console and with the environment active, navigate to the folder where this script is saved (using `cd directory/of/script/`) and run it with the line
 `python3 tts_sentenceGenerator.py`

 Unfortunately, it will save all outputs in the same folder as the script is saved.
+The `.gitignore` file in the folder of the script will ensure that no files ending in `.wav` will be pushed to github.

-Drag them over into the folder you want them in afterwards.
+Move the generated audio- and textfiles over into the folder you want them in afterwards.
+The easiest way to do this is with the script located at `./Scripts/utils/files_move.py`